Metalnem/mijailovic.net/_drafts/future-plc.md

 }
 ```

-These few few lines of code enabled me to find out if all appKey/secretKey combinations
+These few lines of code enabled me to find out if all appKey/secretKey combinations
 are working in less than 5 seconds.
 After adding the command line parameter for
 selecting the magazine you want to work with, my application was complete.

 ## Future improvements

 You can download fully functional Future plc downloader [here](https://github.com/Metalnem/future-plc-downloader).
-Nevertheless, there are still a lot of improvements that I plan to implement some time in the future.
+Nevertheless, there are still a lot of improvements that I plan to implement at some point in the future.

 ### GUI